-At present we have four different maps available to play on: two versions of the standard Diplomacy map, and maps for each of the Milan, 1900, and Ancient Mediterranean variants.
+At present we have five different maps available to play on: two versions of the standard Diplomacy map, and maps for each of the Milan, 1900, Versailles and Ancient Mediterranean variants.
 All these main site games have the same basic rules: if you know how to play standard Diplomacy you can play the Variants.

 All the following game types can be played on any of these maps.

 1. The "Regular" game is the one we are used to, where you know exactly who is playing which country, and you can send messages in the game.

 2. "Anonymous Players" and “Anonymous Countries games include a degree of anonymity.
 “Anonymous Players” games are completely anonymous; members are not allowed to know the names of the players involved or the powers that a member is playing.
 Once the game has started, players may choose to claim a particular identity in Public Press or in-game messaging if it is available, but of course they may be lying!
 But players must not reveal their participation outside of the game, for example in the Forum.
 “Anonymous Countries” games remove anonymity on participation in the game but retain strict anonymity of who is playing which country.